Upcoming events in Kimberley/Cranbrook - BC Local News

 Healing Arts

 Now in the gallery, An exhibition by Irene Rutherford.
-September 24 to October 19, Tuesday to Saturday, 1 to 5 p.m Opening reception September 28, 2 to 4 p.m. at Centre 64
+September 24 to October 19, Tuesday to Saturday, 1 to 5 p.m Opening reception September 28, 2 to 4 p.m. at Centre 64.
+Next up is the We Paint in Harmongy exhibition by the We Paint Group.

 Fall Nature Park hikes in Kimberley